(last updated: 08.09.2010)

 In 1927, the Estonian Consul General in Athens (and later in Istanbul) was assigned to represent Estonia’s consular interests in Egypt.
-In 1933 Danish citizen Anton Nyegaard was appointed to serve as Estonian Honorary Consul in Cairo (covering all of Egypt).
+In 1933, Foreign Minister August Rei appointed the Dane Anton Nyegaard Estonian Honorary Consul in Cairo (covering all of Egypt).

-Cairo was opened.
-The Estonian Embassy in Cairo is the only Estonian Embassy in an Arab country and on the continent of Africa.
+On 1 March 2010 Foreign Minister Urmas Paet opened the Estonian Embassy in Cairo, which is the first Estonian Embassy in an Arab country and on the continent of Africa.

-November 2005 – Prime Minister Andrus Ansip met with Egyptian Prime Minister Ahmed Nazif at the Euromed Summit in Barcelona
+November 2005 – Estonian Prime Minister Ansip in Barcelona at the Euromed Summit met with Egyptian Prime Minister Ahmed Nazef.

-March 2009 – Foreign Minister Urmas Paet met Egyptian Foreign Minister Ahmed Aboul Gheit in Cairo prior to the international donors’ conference for the reconstruction of Gaza
+March 2009 – Foreign Minister Paet and Egyptian Foreign Minister Ahmed Aboul Gheit met in Cairo prior to the international donors’ conference for the reconstruction of Gaza in Sharm el Sheikh.